-Beginning with the class that matriculated at Duke in 2019, the requirements below define the BS degree.
-The classes that matriculated in 2016, 2017, and 2018 can use either these new requirements or the previous requirements.
+Beginning with the class that matriculated at Duke in 2019, the requirements below define the BS major.
 To add, drop, or change a major, minor, certificate, or concentration, please complete the form on this page.

-- Note: Students graduating in Spring 2019 or later can (optionally) pursue three specific concentrations within the BS degree: Software Systems, Data Science, and AI and ML (see below for further information).
+Note: Students graduating in Spring 2019 or later can (optionally) pursue specific concentrations within the BS degree: Software Systems, Data Science, and AI and ML (see below for further information).

 - COMPSCI 101L (Introduction to Computer Science)